 Hair oil adds a protective layer to the hair shafts, replenishes hair follicles, and improves the strength of the hair from roots.
 Olive, Moroccan argan, and avocado oils are the best ones in providing essential hydration to your mane (4).
-These oils moisturize the hair and prevent breakage.
+These oils moisturize the hair and prevent hair breakage.

 Many of us still want professional hands to take care of our hair.
 The following are some of the best in-salon treatments and products that we have hand-picked for your hair.

 1. Cut Down Those Damaged Ends

 The most damaging part of fried hair is the ends.
 If you trim these extremely damaged ends, your hair will look great.
 Hit the salon and ask your hairstylist to cut off those damaged hair ends by half an inch.
 Also, getting regular trims can help your dyed or bleached fried hair look fresher.
 Try to trim your mane at least every six to eight weeks to prevent split ends and further damage.